“the in-between place is still a place” Christie Purifoy

 On the walls theres maybe a 100 tiny nail holes that have been made in the wrong place – evidence of my picture arranging and rearranging and arranging again and not measuring ever.
 I’d like to think I was more precise and methodical but the nail holes tell the real story.

 And in my rushing up and down that hallway I only have to catch a glimpse of those sweet little baby faces and I’m reminded oh this place is good and this life is good.
-I’m reminded that my prayer was answered and I can believe they’ll continue to be answered.
-The questions and the frustrations and the overwhelm are real but they find there place smaller and less significant than they seemed before because life is a whole lot of dealing with the “bad” but look how glorious is the good.
+My prayers were answered and I can believe they’ll continue to be answered.
+The questions and the frustrations and the overwhelm are real but they find there place smaller and less significant than they seemed before because life is a whole lot of dealing with “bad” but just look how glorious is the good.

 “Even in the waiting, the listening, and the watching for what’s next, there is still so much right here”.
 Emily P Freeman

-Even narrow L shaped hallways can remind us of that and inspire us somedays
+Even narrow L shaped hallways can remind us of that somedays

 “Surely the Lord is in this place and I wasn’t even aware of it” Genesis 28:16

 Yes God is found in these awkward in between places, in the cracks and crevices of our lives, in the places we feel stranded or squeezed in tight.
-The very One who sent Jesus down low to the ground with a purpose, to embrace us travellers still dusty and dirty from the road – “to steadfastly whisper, I’ve got you, keep going.”
+The very one who sent Jesus down low to the ground with a purpose, to embrace us travellers weary and dusty and dirty from the road.